katiegronemann/KG-LuxorAPI-Challenge/README.md

 ### Execution
 To run this script:
--First ensure the LuxOS sample API is running and listening on `localhost:5000` -Execute this script by running `python main.py` on Windows CMD or `python3 main.py` on select Linux systems.
+- First ensure the LuxOS sample API is running and listening on `localhost:5000`
+- Execute this script by running `python main.py` on Windows CMD or `python3 main.py` on select Linux systems.

 ### What It Does